Last updated on February 28, 2023

 Illustration from Ubisoft

 One of the upcoming Universes Beyond releases features a crossover between the world of Ubisoft’s Assassin’s Creed and Magic.
 But why would MTG want to mess with Assassin’s Creed, a game set in a reality that’s a lot closer to our own?
-Surely you don’t expect to see Leonardo da Vinci as an artificer, right?
-What mechanics would pop up, and what could Assassin’s Creed cards look like?
+Here come historical figures like Leonardo da Vinci as an artificer, and Cleopatra as a noble.
+What mechanics hit home, and what will Assassin’s Creed cards look like?

 Assassin’s Creed and Magic: The Gathering Basic Information